MeyoNeyo/Microbot/docs/ApexFighter.md

   - The setting should be an integer input box in the menu for easy adjustment.
   - Not yet implemented as of July 2025.

-- **Bury Bones Only Option:**
-  - Add a setting to enable 'Bury Bones Only' mode.
-  - When enabled, the script will only bury bones found on the ground, without picking them up first.
-  - The logic for picking up bones should be removed.
-  - Not yet implemented as of July 2025.

 - **Show Plugin Runtime & Reset on Shutdown:**
   - Display the elapsed time since the plugin started (e.g., 01:23:45) in the overlay or status panel.
   - Reset the timer if the plugin is turned off or shut down, so each session shows its own runtime.